 Another food that appears everywhere is olive oil.
 It has been in nearly every dish I have had in Spain.
 They love it here.
 One of my roommates prepared a meal for me which consisted of rice, onion, sausage and fried eggs, his variation of Arroz a la Cubana.
 When he cooked the eggs, he probably poured an inch of olive oil in the frying pan.
 No joke.
 That’s just how they do it.
 The excess oil from the fried eggs soaked into the rice and the dish was delicious.

 That brings me to the last common food I will mention: eggs.
 They are used in many dishes for both breakfast and dinner but the most popular egg dish is Tortilla Española.
-Tortilla is a potato and egg pie that is prepared like an omelette in a skillet but served like quiche by the slice.
+Tortilla is a potato and egg pie that is prepared like an omelette in a skillet but served by the slice like quiche.
 My roommates have prepared this themselves and I have also seen it on many menus in the city.
 How can you dislike eggs, potatoes and cheese all in one?
 It may be one of my favorite Spanish dishes thus far.

 In addition to having late meal times, the entire Spanish day runs slower, later and more lax than a typical day in the US.
-People generally go out to a bar for a drink around midnight and go to dance at the disco at two, staying out until five or six in the morning.
-I have not made it the whole night yet and I would be surprised if I did.
+People generally go out to a bar for a drink around midnight and go to dance at the club at two, staying out until five or six in the morning most weekends.
+I have not made it the entire night yet and I would be surprised if I did.

 Some people may have heard of siesta, a midday nap after lunch.
 It is a real thing in Spain.
-While the university does not operate around it, most businesses do.
-From about 1:30 to 5 in the afternoon, shops and stores will likely be closed while employees enjoy a long lunch and nap.
+While the university I attend does not operate around it, most businesses do.
+It varies between businesses, but from about 1:30 to 5 in the afternoon, shops and stores will likely be closed while employees enjoy a long lunch and nap.
 The stores then reopen from 5 to 8.
 This is something else I had heard about but did not fully believe until I tried getting a SIM card for my phone at two in the afternoon only to find the phone store, and every other shop, was closed until five.
+Tough adjustment as an American, but I like it.

 Another major area that has stood out to me is the urban design.
 I knew that European cities tend to be more dense and well-connected than US cities, but I mainly thought that applied to big cities: Madrid and Barcelona or Paris and Rome for example.
 However, even Pamplona, a city of less than 200,000, is characterized by dense, mixed use development and easy transportation for the non-driver.